 How to improve site load speed to increase conversions

 A slow loading webpage creates a poor user experience, but does it really make a significant difference if you have an awesome proposition, product or website?
-Well, Google discovered that page speed does matter big time and it shelved a potential improvement to its search engine results page as a direct result.
+Well, Google discovered that load speed does matter big time and it shelved a potential improvement to its search engine results page as a direct result.

 After listening to customers in research express a clear preference for 30 rather 10 results on Google search, Marissa Mayer, Director of Search Products and User Experience, decided to A/B test displaying these two options.
 The experiment showed that displaying the extra 20 search results increased the time for the page to load by 0.5 seconds.